verbb/multi-add/README.md

 >
-> ### Multi Add has a new home with the fine folks at Verbb.
-Read about it in our [blog post](https://verbb.io/blog/welcome-to-verbb).
+> ### Multi Add is for Craft 2 only, and will not make the migration to Craft 3.
+Mostly because you don't need it anymore!
+Read about it in our [blog post](https://verbb.io/blog/goodbye-multi-add).
 >

 # Multi Add Plugin for Craft CMS